 COMPANY | About Us

-He has worked on several specialized research projects.
-One highlight was designing a high dynamic range optical coherence tomography signal chain; from its ultra-low noise 76-channel parallel photo-diode array input, through analog signal conditioning, 24 bit conversion, a digital lock-in amplifier implemented in an FPGA, to a video-speed host interface.
+One career highlight was designing a high dynamic range optical coherence tomography signal chain; from its ultra-low noise 76-channel parallel photo-diode array input, through analog signal conditioning, 24 bit conversion, a digital lock-in amplifier implemented in an FPGA, to a video-speed host interface.
 For a compact time of flight mass spectrometer, he designed a programmable high-voltage power supply with sub-20 nanosecond switching between pairs of high-voltages.